From 1 - 10 / 23

 • High frequency (100 Hz) data from two horizontal induction coils measuring the Earth's magnetic field at the Eskdalemuir Observatory in the United Kingdom.
 The data covers the period from January 2016 to December 2016.
 Also included are examples of Matlab code and the frequency calibration files to convert to the raw data to SI units.
 Thumbnail spectrograms and metadata are also supplied.

 • High frequency (100 Hz) data from two horizontal induction coils measuring the Earth's magnetic field at the Eskdalemuir Observatory in the United Kingdom.
-The data covers the period from January 2014 to December 2014.
-Also included are examples of Matlab code and the frequency calibration files to convert to the raw data to SI units.
-Thumbnail spectrograms and metadata about the setup and equipment is also supplied.
+The data covers the period from October to December 2017.

 • Magnetic time-series from the BGS SWIGS differential magnetometer method (DMM) systems.
 Funded by NERC, grant number: NE/P017231/1 "Space Weather Impact on Ground-based Systems (SWIGS)".
 These data consist of measurements of the Earth’s natural magnetic These data consist of measurements of the Earth’s natural magnetic field at the Abbey St. Bathans remote site (ASBR) and the natural magnetic field plus the field created by GIC at the Abbey St. Bathans underline site (ASBU).
 The database will include .xyz files with the DMM data and one document with metadata.
 See Hübert et al (2020) for further details.